Artisan vs Conversica: Key Differences Explained

 Persistent multi-turn conversations across channels

-AI agents powered by GTM Context Graph for research, outreach & deal execution
+AI agents powered by GTM Context Graph for research, outreach, and deal execution

 Data foundation